JohanLundberg12/daily_projects/calmcode/precommits/readme_with_errors.md

 # project

-This project contains both cde and setingz.
+This project contains both code and settings.